Thermodynamic formalism for correspondences: Thermodynamic formalism for correspondences

 \section{Thermodynamic formalism for correspondences}

-In this section, we develop thermodynamic formalism in two different settings for forward expansive correspondence $T$ on a compact metric space $X$ with a continuous potential function $\phi \: \cO_2 (T)\rightarrow \R$.
+In this section, we develop thermodynamic formalism in two different settings for forward expansive correspondence $T$ on a compact metric space $X$ with a continuous potential function $\phi \: \cO_2 (T)\to \R$.

-In the first version, we assume that $T$ has the specification property (see Definition~\ref{specification correspondence}) and that $\phi$ is Bowen summable (see Definition~\ref{Bowen summable potential}).
-Then the Variational Principle holds, the equilibrium state exists and is unique in the sense of Theorem~\ref{equilibrium state 1}, and the unique equilibrium state can be obtained by the eigenvectors of the Ruelle operator and its adjoint operator (see Theorem~\ref{equilibrium state 1} for precise statements).
+In the first version, we assume that $T$ has the specification property (Definition~\ref{specification correspondence}) and that $\phi$ is Bowen summable (Definition~\ref{Bowen summable potential}).
+Then the Variational Principle holds, the equilibrium state exists and is unique in the sense of Theorem~\ref{equilibrium state 1}, and the unique equilibrium state can be obtained by the eigenvectors of the Ruelle operator and its adjoint operator (see Theorem~\ref{equilibrium state 1}).

-In the second version, we assume that $T$ is distance-expanding (see Definition~\ref{distance-expanding correspondence}), open (see Definition~\ref{open correspondence}), and strongly transitive (see Definition~\ref{strongly transitive correspondence}) and that $\phi$ is H\"{o}lder continuous.
-Then similar results hold, and in addition, we get some equidistribution properties (see Theorem~\ref{phwfq9} for precise statements).
+In the second version, we assume that $T$ is distance-expanding (Definition~\ref{distance-expanding correspondence}), open (Definition~\ref{open correspondence}), and strongly transitive (Definition~\ref{strongly transitive correspondence}) and that $\phi$ is H\"{o}lder continuous.
+Then similar results hold, and in addition, we get some equidistribution properties (see Theorem~\ref{phwfq9}).